meta-hyphen123/Shiter-Attack-Tools/README.md

 # Shiter Attack

+## Basic Information

-This tool is write in python, and used for hacking.
+> This tool is write in python, and used for hacking.
 It is available in Windows, just download it and unzip it.
 The first time you use it, you need to start the set up program.
+>

+## Pictures
 ![Screenshot 2024-02-09 161420](https://github.com/meta-hyphen123/Shiter-Attack-Tools/assets/136706431/b1f018b7-7741-4ef8-976b-a7b955530163)

 ![Screenshot 2024-02-09 215257](https://github.com/meta-hyphen123/Shiter-Attack-Tools/assets/136706431/bda9d67f-e467-46ae-a86d-5db1aef46e6f)